chesyya/baosky-plugin-api-generator/plugin-docs/references/commands.md

 `workbench.extensions.installExtension` - Install the given extension

-* _extensionIdOrVSIXUri_ - Extension id or VSIX resource uri
+* _extensionIdOrVSIXUri_ - 插件 id or VSIX resource uri
-* _options_ - (optional) Options for installing the extension.
-Object with the following properties: `installOnlyNewlyAddedFromExtensionPackVSIX`: When enabled, VS Code installs only newly added extensions from the extension pack VSIX.
+* _options_ - (optional) Options for installing the 插件.
+Object with the following properties: `installOnlyNewlyAddedFromExtensionPackVSIX`: When enabled, Baosky installs only newly added 插件 from the 插件 pack VSIX.
 This option is considered only when installing VSIX.

 `workbench.extensions.uninstallExtension` - Uninstall the given extension

-* _Id of the extension to uninstall_ -
+* _Id of the 插件 to uninstall_ -

 `workbench.extensions.search` - Search for a specific extension